 First off, stick to basics and a base colour that you know flatters you and that will go with anything.
 A base colour will be black, navy, beige or white.
 Denim jeans, stretch trousers and skirts are a few basic bottoms that can be combined with any solid colour or print top.
 Now after establishing your basics then "push the boat out" with one complete fashion outfit that you cannot live without, that seasons "must have" outfit!
 Then as your bump starts to grow add fashionable prints and colours that you can mix and match, giving you new looks, as well as, that much-needed psychological boost.

-Specialist maternity manufacturers realise that women like to continue dressing in the style to which they have become accustomed and have brought slin fit trousers, tailored business suits and fashionable twin sets to the maternity market place and you'll be able to find many special occasion outfits, such as, the basic "Little Black Dress" to take you through all your events and parties and there are just as many colours and prints as your non-maternity peers have.
+Specialist maternity brands realise that women like to continue dressing in the style to which they are used to and have brought slim fit trousers, tailored business suits and fashionable separates to the maternity market and you'll be able to find many special occasion outfits, such as, the basic "Little Black Dress" to take you through all your special events and parties and there are just as many colours and prints as your non-maternity peers have.
 You will find a great selection of styles to flatter your figure.
 So you don't need to skimp on quality, particularly as buying only a few items usually means repeated washing or cleaning.
 Anyhow, afterwards you can always store them away for the next pregnancy or pass them on to a friend or family member.

 Some clothes can be worn post-pregnancy, thereby providing even more value for money.
 These are generally pull-on items that have elasticated or drawstring waists that grow with your bump but retain their shape and comfort after the birth.

 In summary, the fashion for maternity clothes has never been better.
-So rest assured there are specialist stores out there happy to help you and give you all the advice you need.
-Therefore, I recommend you search out your local independent maternity wear specialist in the Yellow Pages or on the Internet and give them a visit as soon as those clothes start getting tight!
+So rest assured there are specialist brands out there happy to help you and give you all the advice you need.
+Therefore, I recommend you browse through Bumps' curated selection of the top maternity wear brands online as soon as those clothes start getting tight!